learnbin.net nav logo

 02. Irradiation

 Packaged foods are subject to radiation to kill or neutralize harmful organisms like bacteria.
-Electron beams, gamma rays, or X rays are used as the source of radiation.
+Electron beams, gamma rays, or X-rays are used as the source of radiation.
 After the foods are packaged in both primary and secondary packaging, the radiation is applied.
 Packaged foods are passed through a special radiation chamber which is located under the ground by using conveyor belts.

 The packaging material should be stable under radiation.
-Otherwise, packaging polymer will degrade and form radiolysis products and affects to taste, odor, and shelf life of the product.
+Otherwise, packaging polymer will degrade and form radiolysis products and affect to taste, odor, and shelf life of the product.
 Polymers like HDPE, LDPE, and polystyrene are stable under radiation.

 Find out how the irradiation process works by watching this video.